blackfennec-org/blackfennec/docs/source/testing/ux_test_v0.6.0.rst

 Personas
 --------
-In this study three persons participated.
-We mapped each tester to a :ref:`persona <personas>`, which fits their background and potential usage best.
+In this study four persons participated.
+We mapped three of the testers to a :ref:`persona <personas>`, which fits their background and potential usage best.
+The last tester was not in the target group and had a non technical background.

 ========  =========
  Tester    Persona